The Problem of Suffering

 People doing bad things cause about 95% of suffering in this world.
 Watch the television news sometime and note the amount of suffering that results in this way.
 People are the main cause of suffering, not God.
 There is a propensity for evil in all of us.
 If God decided to get rid of all evil in the world He would have to destroy the entire human race!
-The Bible records that things got so bad in time gone by that God did take this kind of drastic action – with Noah’s flood and Sodom and Gomorrah.
+The Bible records that things got so bad in times gone by that God did take this kind of drastic action – with Noah’s Flood and Sodom & Gomorrah.
 God has also made a promise that this level of judgment would not occur again until the final judgment.
-Until that time suffering will be a part of human experience.
+Until that time suffering will be a part of the human experience.

-In 1998, I read a challenging quote from the United Nations.
+In 1998 I read a challenging quote from the United Nations.
 It said that if everyone in the developed world gave the cost of a cappuccino each week to combat world poverty, there would be no poverty.
 How amazing is that? $4 a week could eradicate world poverty.
-Obviously that has not happened and so we must conclude that most people in the wealthier nations don’t even give $4 a week to help others – a sad indictment indeed.
+Obviously, that has not happened and so we must conclude that most people in the wealthier nations don’t even give $4 a week to help others – a sad indictment indeed.

-There are lots of great things being done around the world that are making a massive difference to those who are suffering; but there needs to be more.
-As Edmund Burke once said, "All that is necessary for the triumph of evil is that good men do nothing."
+There are lots of great things being done around the world that are making a massive difference to those who are suffering, but there needs to be more.
+As Edmund Burke once said, “all that is necessary for the triumph of evil is that good men do nothing.”